mikeal/limbo/README.md

 You'll still need to reference all of these files in your package.json.

-It's a bit complicated to explain, so there's a flag you can use that will mutate the local package.json and add all the required `browser` and `export` fields.
+It's a bit complicated to explain, so there's a `--save` flag you can use that will mutate the local package.json and add all the required `browser` and `export` fields.

 # What is still broken in native ESM?